cobalthq/cobalt-product-public-docs/content/en/Platform Deep Dive/Assets/_index.md

 <span style="background-color: #ECE6FA; padding: 2px;">{{% asset-definition %}}</span> Once you've created an asset, you can launch pentests for it.
 {{% /pageinfo %}}

+## Create an Asset

+Refer to the [Getting Started guide](/getting-started/assets/) to define an asset.
+You can also use the [Cobalt API](/apiusecases/create_asset/#create-an-asset) to create assets.

+**Best practices for creating an asset**:

+- [Describe your asset](/getting-started/assets/asset-description/) as clearly as possible.
+- Add a product walk-through and asset documentation using the [provided templates](/getting-started/assets/asset-description/#attachments).
+- Keep your assets up to date.
+- Start creating or editing your asset before creating a pentest.
+You can reuse the asset for future pentests.

 ## View and Manage Assets

 ![Assets page overview](/deepdive/AssetsPageOverviewCallouts.png "Assets page overview")